awaafo/AwaCare-Medical_Center/documentation.md

-# Medical Clinic Website Documentation
+# AwaCare Medical Center  Website Documentation

 ## Project Overview
 This project is a medical clinic website that allows patients to learn about our services and book appointments.